Shop Subscribe

 Actively seeking out opportunities for children to hear about the culture of other students in the class can be a step towards celebrating differences.
 Students can begin to see many of the ways in which they are similar to each other, but also appreciate and understand more about the world’s vast cultural diversity.

-Create a Multicultural Classroom: Tools & Supplies
+2. Create a Multicultural Classroom with Tools & Supplies

 Miniland Multicultural Newborn Baby Dolls, Set of 8